Random optimization problems at fixed temperatures: Applications

 Again Assumptions~\ref{as:Graph} and~\ref{as:kappa}~are satisfied.
-Since any partial matching on $K_{2n}$ can be extended to a perfect matching Assumption~\ref{as:matching}~is satisfied as well.
+Since any partial matching on $K_{2n}$ can be extended to a perfect matching Assumption~\ref{as:matching}~is also satisfied.
 Again, Assumption~\ref{as:non matching}~trivially holds because $\wt{\cS}\setminus\wt{\cM}=\emptyset$.
-Thus, it remains to check Assumption~\ref{as:prod of edges}, \ie that for any partial matching $\gC\subseteq\wt{\cM}$ of size $k$ we have that
+Thus, it remains to check Assumption~\ref{as:prod of edges}, \ie~that for any partial matching $\gC\subseteq\wt{\cM}$ of size $k$ we have that

-Since $ \pr_\pi(e\in \pi)=1/(2n-1) $ and the total number of perfect matchings on $K_{2n}$ is $\abs{\cM}=(2n)!/2^nn!$, we derive that for any partial matching $\gC\in \wt{\cM}$ of size $k$
+Since $ \pr_0(e\in \pi)=1/(2n-1) $ and the total number of perfect matchings on $K_{2n}$ is $\abs{\cM}=(2n)!/2^nn!$, we derive that for any partial matching $\gC\in \wt{\cM}$ of size $k$

 And thus the left-hand side of~\eqref{eq:MMPKnnProd} can be treated in the following way

 Thus, if $\{\go_e\}_{e\in E}$ are i.i.d.~and are such that \eqref{eq:psi} holds the MMP on $K_{2n}$ satisfies our assumptions and hence all of the main results apply.